daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script for dislaying content of two files
+script that displays last ten lines of file